Non-Personally Identifiable Information

 The university also uses Google Analytics and similar measurement tools to understand how visitors find university websites and content and how they interact with them.
 We use this information to improve the user experience on the website and to optimize our marketing efforts.
 While the university uses various first- and third-party tools to collect and report visit data, these data are collected to measure university website and advertising performance and to inform future content and functionality development.

-The university may use non-personally identifiable information, such as IP addresses and other data collected through university web sites and other university Computing Resources 1) for purposes of system administration, 2) to ascertain demographics and visitor usability, 3) to enforce compliance with law and University System of Maryland (USM) or university policies, including but not limited to university Policy 270.00 Acceptable Use, Policy 151.00 Code of Student Conduct, Policy 150.25 Academic Dishonesty and Plagiarism, and Policy 150.50 Scholarly Misconduct and/or 4) to enforce university Human Resources and Faculty policies
+The university may use non-personally identifiable information, such as IP addresses and other data collected through university web sites and other university Computing Resources 1) for purposes of system administration, 2) to ascertain demographics and visitor usability, 3) to enforce compliance with law and University System of Maryland (USM) or university policies, including but not limited to university Policy 270.00 Acceptable Use, Policy 151.00 Code of Student Conduct, Policy 150.25 Academic Integrity, and Policy 150.50 Scholarly Misconduct and/or 4) to enforce university Human Resources and Faculty policies

 Personally Identifiable Information